ravisinghrajput95/DevSecOps-with-Fargate-deployment/README.md

 # Simple-app-Fargate-deployment
-# This is Simple java app goes through various DevSecOps stages and then gets deployed to AWS fargate listed below:
+# This is Simple java app goes through various DevSecOps stages and listed below and then Docker image gets deployed to ECR and pulled to AWS fargate for deployment.
 1. Git Secrets check
 2. OWASP dependency check
 3. SAST